doc4d/docs/docs/WebServer/http-rules.md

 You can define HTTP rules to control HTTP response headers for any requests received by the 4D web server, including REST requests.
 You can add, modify, or remove HTTP headers, send redirections or set the HTTP status.
 This feature is useful to implement security policies based upon the handling of headers.

 To define HTTP rules, you just need to write some RegEx to declare the URL patterns you want to control, as well as how to modify response headers.
-You can set these rules using a `HTTPRules.json` file stored in the project folder, or using the *settings* parameter of the web server object [start()](../API/WebServerClass.md#start) function.
+You can set these rules using a `HTTPRules.json` file stored in the project folder, or using the *settings* parameter [`start()`](../API/WebServerClass.md#start) function of the web server object.

 ## Requirements